 |How do you pledge to help wildlife or connect with nature this Earth Day?
 Share your wildlife pledge with us by tagging or direct messaging @USFWS and join the conversation!|

 Celebrate Earth Day on April 22 with the U.S. Fish and Wildlife Service and learn ways you can engage to make a better planet for fish, wildlife, their habitats and people.

-While climate change is perhaps the greatest ecological challenge of our time, Earth Day reminds us that we all can take steps to help protect the environment, which touches the human spirit, contributes to human health and well-being and promotes a healthy economy.
+We offer ideas from our programs and partners to help the planet and ourselves thrive.
+Earth Day reminds us that we all can take steps to help protect the environment, which touches the human spirit and contributes to human health and well-being.

 Earth Day remains a day to honor our planet and build a healthy environment for future generations.